ckyriaco/Capstone/Scripts/Documentation/ADaudit.py Documentation.md

 * _df pwdLastSetNDays_ - List of users who haven't set their password in N days in Data Frame
 * _df pwd exp flag false_ - List of user with passwords that don't expire in Data Frame
 * _df serv man not set_ - List of service accounts without the manager field set in Data Frame
+* _servAccNameInvalidCount_ - A count of service account with invalid names
+* _computerNameInvalidCount_ - A count of computers with invalid names
+* _usernameInvalidCount_ - A count of users with invalid names

 ### _init_ Constructor
 * Initializes an ADaudit object and validates pyad's connection to Active Directory by locating a user account via a passed Common Name.
 * With this setup pyad checks the OS and makes sure you are already joined to the domain as a valid administrator user.

+### set_domain method
+* This method allows an admin to change the default domain by passing in:
+    * the full computer name of the server
+    * a valid admin user name
+    * a valid password

+### query_any_user method
+* This method allows an admin to query a specific user from a specified server by passing in:
+    * the common name of the server
+    * the full computer name of the server

 ### set_CN setter method
 * This method allows the administrator to set a new Common Name and initialize a different user.